 Since 1980, Allen has repeatedly stated that Stardust Memories was never intended as a poison-pen letter to his fans, and that even if he really disliked his fans that much, he would never explicitly say so in a movie.
 Yet the evidence against this benign viewpoint is Stardust Memories in its entirety.

 Critic John Simon might have been onto something when he quoted Sandy Bates’ one-liner from the movie: “You can’t control life, you can only control art.
 Art and masturbation.
 Two areas in which I am an absolute expert.”
-Simon riposted, “I quite agree.
-It’s just that, in Stardust Memories, Allen has trouble telling which is which.”
+Simon riposted, “I say there is no doubt about it — he just has difficulty figuring out which is which.”